-We compared the following existing methods for estimating uncertainty in the model's output.
+We compared heteroscedastic regression with the following approaches for estimating parameter uncertainty.

-4.1.1.
+4.2.1.
 MONTE CARLO DROPOUT

 Gal & Ghahramani (2016) proposed to use dropout (Srivastava et al., 2014) for obtaining uncertainty estimates from neural networks.
 Dropout is a regularization method which prevents overfitting by randomly dropping units during training.
 Monte Carlo dropout estimates uncertainty by computing the variance of the predictions obtained by M stochastic forward passes through the network.
 This technique can be interpreted through the lens of Bayesian inference; that is, the dropout distribution approximates the Bayesian posterior (Gal, 2016).